| Other Pages & Links Homepage About Brec's Art About Brec's Reports List of Reports E-mail Excerpts Block Island Times articlesMay

 245 miles an hour, but then it got sloppy.
 I think he's crazy to drive this

+thing at all.
 Ran through most of the Gulf Stream last night.
 I'm eating a little and

 feel better.
 It's a gray and rainy morning, but it's starting to get just a